Danielovich/markdownposts/three-page-path-challenge-first-iteration.md

 Since this is the first iteration, I didn't think about returning one collection only, which I actually haven't tried, but I have made a note that it would be worthwhile pursuing.

 I want to make a note of how I perceive quality in code, which is not something I believe you can ever obtain in a first iteration.
 So I am not so concerned with naming, structure, and to some extent design.
-I am always trying my best at the moment I am trying it, knowing all too well as I go I will become wiser.
+I am always trying my best at the moment I am trying it, knowing all too well as I go on I will become wiser and simply forget why I did something.
 When you program for money, the time factor from external pressure for pace is never in favor.

-I went back to my tests and wanted to assert my pairing of the user's paths, using TDD; test, refactor, test, refactor, etc.
+I went back to my tests and wanted to assert my pairing of the user's paths; test, refactor, test, refactor, etc.

 ```
 [Fact]